-- Use your radio to tell them where you are going.
-This will mean the controller has the information, and the passenger will know they do.
-Alert the controller of any changes along the way. - Have a pre-arranged code word that you can use if a passenger becomes threatening, so that you can call for help without making the passenger suspicious. - Some control rooms have GPS and can track the progress of all vehicles.
+- You will need them to get help for you if you are in trouble. - Have a pre-arranged code word that you can use if a passenger becomes threatening, so that you can call for help without making them suspicious. - Some control rooms have GPS and can track the progress of all vehicles.
 Drivers have a silent button which they can activate in an emergency, which flags up their vehicle on the controllerâs screen.